LDL Cholesterol: The Bad Cholesterol

 - Bile acid sequestrants

-Also, remember that many factors besides cholesterol affect your risk of heart disease.
-Smoking, diabetes, high blood pressure, obesity, and exercise are also important contributors.
-Lowering LDL cholesterol is good, but it’s important to reduce these other risk factors as well.
+Remember, many factors besides cholesterol affect your risk of heart disease.
+Smoking, diabetes, high blood pressure, obesity, and lack of exercise are also important contributors.
+Lowering LDL cholesterol is a good start, but it’s important to reduce these other risk factors as well.